cnafsd/aai-tutorials/storm-webdav/README.md

 voms-proxy-destroy
 ```

+#### JWT with default groups

-and use a generic token issued by [IAM DEV](https://iam-dev.cloud.cnaf.infn.it) instead.
+Use a generic token issued by [IAM DEV](https://iam-dev.cloud.cnaf.infn.it) instead.
 In this tutorial, an `oidc-agent` client configuration mounted in the client container is used, but you should create a new one since the CLIENT_ID/SECRET MUST NOT be shared among users!

 Set the following variable and add the client configuration to the `oidc-agent` service with